-If you’re searching for gaming addiction help, you must be thinking something isn’t right.
-But you're probably not convinced there's really a problem or that you need help.
+If you’re reading this, or searching specifically for gaming addiction help, it must have crossed your mind that something isn’t right.
+But you, and many others like you, may not be convinced there's really a problem or that you need my help.

-Here are a few other ways gaming can become a problem and how you will know you need some gaming addiction help.
+Here are a few other ways gaming can become a problem and how you can know when you need some gaming addiction help.

-Gaming is hurting your relationship.
-It's not uncommon to hear partners having problems complain in couples counseling that the other partner is always on their cell phone when at home.
-Often guys are busy playing online games on their phones, which leaves their partner and kids feeling less important.
+- Gaming is hurting your relationship.
+It's not uncommon for me to hear partners having relationship problems complain in couples counseling that the other partner is always on their cell phone when at home.
+For guys, a lot of them are busy playing online games on their phones, which leaves their partner and kids feeling less important.

 He can stay up all night long and talk to his gamer friends." -Jasmin

-Their role-playing element is a big reason of why games become addicting.
+- Their role-playing element is a big reason of why games become addicting.
 Pretending to be someone else can be exciting.
 That's one of the things that make movies so appealing.
-The escape from real-life that this provides can be very intoxicating, especially if you're already unhappy with your life.
+The escape from real-life that this provides can be like a drug, especially if you're already unhappy with your life.
 This can lead you to make gaming more important than your partner or kids.

 Whenever I try to play video games, she complains to me that video games and relationships don't mix and gives me 2 hour motivational speeches that I need to stop playing games, I need to grow up etc. Maybe she's right.
 Am I addicted to games and need help?" -Randy

-I hope you can recognize and admit it if you're vulnerable to gaming becoming a problem.
-We all are, but if you're already unhappy, stressed, or bored with your life, you're even more susceptible.
-Asking for gaming addiction help doesn't make you a bad person, just someone who's struggling keeping life in balance -- and that's something we all struggle with.
+There’s nothing wrong with admitting you're vulnerable to gaming becoming a problem.
+We all are.
+If you're already unhappy, stressed, or bored with your life you're even more susceptible to this happening.
+Asking for gaming addiction help just means you, like many of us, are someone who's struggling keeping life in balance.

 Looking for More?
 Check Out These Articles

-- When Being Online For Gaming Turns Into An Addiction
+- When Being Online Gaming Turns Into An Addiction

 - Fantasy Football Is Gambling, Believe It Or Not

-- Understanding When Your Partner Is An Addict To Anger
+- When Your Partner Is An Addict To Anger

 - Get More Help with Addictions